-Perhaps even more interesting than these figures are the toxicology figures that have been determined (or have tried to be determined) for other natural cannabis compounds – including whole plant marijuana.
+Perhaps even more interesting than these figures are the toxicology figures that have been determined (or have had attempts to be determined) for other natural cannabis compounds – including whole plant marijuana.

-In one 2018 report in Toxicology Communications, an LD50 for “crude marijuana extract” in beagles (a species of dog) could not even be determined as doses greater than 3,000 mg per kg of body weight did not result in any fatalities.
+In one 2018 report in Toxicology Communications, an LD50 for “crude marijuana extract” in beagles (a species of dog) was unattainable as doses greater than 3,000 mg per kg of body weight did not result in any fatalities.

-The same was true for rhesus monkeys, wherein a dose of 5,000 mg per kg of body weight “failed to elicit any sign of toxicity.”
+The same was true for rhesus monkeys, wherein 5,000 mg per kg of body weight did not elicit toxicity.
 Moreover, doses of up to 9,000 mg per kg of body weight in primates had “no significant toxicity effects.”

-According to these figures, the report concluded an “estimated” LD50 for marijuana extract to be larger than 10,000 mg per kg of body weight in primates.
+According to these figures, the report estimates an LD50 for marijuana extract to be larger than 10,000 mg per kg of body weight in primates.

-Finally, in a 2016 report prepared for the FDA’s “8-Factor Analysis on Cannabis,” the research organization Americans for Safe Access (ASA) claimed that there is currently no known LD50 for any form of cannabis in humans – including any of its major component extracts.
+Finally, the FDA’s “8-Factor Analysis on Cannabis” highlights the Americans for Safe Access (ASA) claim that there is no known LD50 for any form of cannabis in humans.
+This includes any of its major component extracts.

-The report emphasized the fact that researchers have for years been attempting to determine a consistent LD50 rating for cannabis in animals, with unsuccessful results.
-One statement in the report claimed that “researchers have continuously been unable to give animals enough natural Cannabis to induce a death.”
+The report emphasized the fact that for years, researchers have been unsuccesfully attempting to determine a consistent LD50 rating for cannabis in animals.
+One statement in the report claimed that “researchers have continuously been unable to give animals enough natural cannabis to induce a death.”

-By current ASA estimations, in fact, a marijuana smoker would have to consume 20,000 to 40,000 times the amount of cannabis contained in a standard marijuana cigarette (defined by the National Institute on Drug Abuse to be 0.9 g) in order to experience any potentially fatal consequences.
-For reference, this would be approximately 1,500 lbs of cannabis within a 15 minute period to induce a “theoretically lethal response.”
+By current ASA estimations, in fact, a marijuana smoker would have to consume 20,000 to 40,000 times the amount of cannabis in a standard marijuana cigarette (defined by the National Institute on Drug Abuse to be 0.9 g) to experience any potentially fatal consequences.
+For reference, this would be approximately 1,500 lbs of cannabis within a 15-minute period to induce a “theoretically lethal response.”

 Final Thoughts on CBD Oil Toxicity Levels

-To be clear, there is no exact “lethal dose” of CBD oil in human beings.
-By and large, the compound is an incredibly safe, well-tolerated, and non-addictive substance that has profound therapeutic effects on a wide variety of physiological conditions.
+To be clear, there is no precisely-identified lethal dose of CBD oil in human beings.
+The compound is a safe and non-addictive substance, as highlighted by WHO and other organizations.
+Furthermore, it can have profound therapeutic effects on a variety of physiological conditions.